ichizhov/ExtensibleCommands/Docs/Section3.md

 ## 3.1.
 Command hierarchy.

-All command classes belong to a unified hierarchical structure derived from an abstract base class Command which implements the ICommand interface (Figure 1).
+All command classes belong to a unified hierarchical structure derived from the abstract base class Command which implements the ICommand interface (Figure 1).

-This hierarchy is designed to provide a wide range of possibilities to construct very complex sequences of operations by building progressively more complex commands by combining all of the above types.
+This hierarchy is designed to provide a wide range of possibilities to construct very complex sequences of operations by building progressively more complex commands by combining all command types.
 Short summaries of each command class are provided in Table 1.

 In this document, specific commands are referred to either by a command class name (i.e. WhileCommand) or by a common description (i.e. While command).